hsgarg/SteadView/README.md

 6. **Forward-looking limitations.** Historical recurrence does not guarantee future continuation.
 The tool cannot assess whether contracts are ongoing or relationships are stable.

-Some of these limitations were informed by discussions with Professor Beatrice Michaeli (UCLA Anderson School of Management, Ph.D.
-Columbia Business School), whose research focuses on financial reporting, disclosure, and performance measurement.

 ---